Skip to content

 422

-"""Convert a CSV file containing a list of strings (an ensemble of decision trees) to an ee.Classifier.
+The file must contain a list of strings (an ensemble of decision trees).

 Args: